The living room was silent with the exception of disparate breathing and the creaking of the floor.

 Years later, the boys never forgot as they often mimicked their Father’s soliloquies word for word.

-Perhaps it was the spirit of repetition that was our Father’s calling card, but we always remembered to walk that line.
+Perhaps it was the spirit of repetition that was our Father’s calling card, but we always endeavor to walk that line.